Billy King (footballer, born 1994)

 Billy King (born 12 May 1994) is a Scottish professional footballer who plays as a winger for Lowland League club Bonnyrigg Rose.
-He has previously played for Heart of Midlothian, Rangers, Inverness Caledonian Thistle, Dundee United, Gillingham, Greenock Morton, St Patrick's Athletic, Northern Colorado Hailstorm & Arbroath, as well as representing Scotland up to under-21 level.
+He has previously played for Heart of Midlothian, Rangers, Inverness Caledonian Thistle, Dundee United, Gillingham, Greenock Morton, St Patrick's Athletic, Northern Colorado Hailstorm and Arbroath, as well as representing Scotland up to under-21 level.

 Club career

 Heart of Midlothian

 King began his career with Heart of Midlothian.
 He was a member of the club's under-20 squad when he was promoted to the first team for their match against Ross County on 27 October 2012, where he was an unused substitute.
 He remained an unused substitute on three further occasions before on 30 January 2013, King aged 18, made his first team debut playing from the start in a 1–0 victory over Dundee in the Scottish Premier League.
 He made a total of 8 appearances over his first season in senior football.

 His brother Adam King broke through to the first team and made his debut on 26 December 2013 against Kilmarnock but the two didn't feature together as Adam was substituted off at half time, the same time as Billy was substituted on.
 King's first career goal came on 30 March 2014 in the Edinburgh derby as he came off the bench for Dale Carrick in the 83rd minute before sealing a 2–0 win over Hibernian with a 93rd minute goal.
 King made 34 appearances in all competitions over the 2013–14 season, scoring 3 goals in a season that saw the club enter administration which resulted in a 15 points deduction that contributed to their relegation to the Scottish Championship for the first time since 1981.

 King became a key player for Hearts in the Championship, he made 33 appearances in all competitions over the 2014–15 season, scoring 9 goals.
 On 28 March 2015, he started in Hearts' first game since becoming 2014–15 Scottish Championship winners, a 2–0 win over Queen of the South which was followed by in field title celebrations at Tynecastle Park.
 Following the club's return to the Scottish Premiership, King found his game time reduced, starting just 11 of his 20 appearances up to January 2016.